jourde/chat/README.md

 1. Click **Show two systems**
 2. Click nodes in either triangle to edit System 1 or System 2 independently
 3. Click the **Shared Object** box and **Shared Outcome(s)** label in the centre to describe what connects both systems
+4. In contradiction mode, click **one node in System 1 and one in System 2** to mark an inter-systemic contradiction

 ---